 - a.
 Provide at least 140,000 m2 of new B-class employment floorspace over the plan period from Allocated Sites for Employment Development; - b.
 Permit high intensity B-class employment uses in the most accessible locations.
 This includes high-density offices to the west of the railway station as part of a comprehensive and co-ordinated mixed-use development. - c.
 Continue to remodel Gunnels Wood to meet modern requirements and provide a high quality and attractive business destination.
-This will include the continued development of the Bioscience Catalyst at the south of the employment area. - d.
+This will include the continued development of the Stevenage GSK and Bioscience Catalyst Campus at the south of the employment area. - d.
 Protect an employment area at Pin Green and retain a range of B-class employment accommodation in suitable locations elsewhere in the town. - e.
-Work with Central Bedfordshire Council, North Hertfordshire District Council and Welwyn Hatfield Borough Council to ensure an appropriate level of employment provision within the wider A1(M) / A1 corridor over the plan period.
+Work with Central Bedfordshire Council and North Hertfordshire District Council to ensure an appropriate level of employment provision within the wider A1(M) / A1 corridor over the plan period.
 The Borough Council will support, as required: - i.
-A new, strategic employment allocation at Baldock to be delivered through North Hertfordshire's local plan; - ii.
-The continued development of the Stratton Farm Business Park at Biggleswade through Central Bedfordshire's local plan; and / or - iii.
-The retention of key employment areas within Welwyn Garden City through Welwyn Hatfield's local plan. - f.
-Recognise the important role played by the town's retail, health and other non-B Class land uses in providing employment.

-5.13 Stevenage is an important place for doing business with the 2011 Census showing around 45,000 people working in the Borough.
+A new, strategic employment allocation at Baldock to be delivered through North Hertfordshire's local plan; and/or - ii.
+The continued development of the Stratton Business Park at Biggleswade through Central Bedfordshire's local plan. - f.
+Recognise the important role played by the town's retail, health and other non-B Class land uses in providing employment. - 5.13 Stevenage is an important place for doing business with the 2011 Census showing around 45,000 people working in the Borough.
 There are currently two main employment areas within the town: